lambdaterms/purescript-tpay-example/README.md

 To run this application you need your tpay id (your login id) and tpay code (on the bottom of the page in secure.tpay.com: Ustawienia → powiadomienia).
 You should also turn on "testing" payments there: Ustawienia → tryb testowy.

-Probably the easiest way to test payment flow from localmachine is to use `serveo.net`:
+Probably the easiest way to test payment flow from local machine is to use `serveo.net`:

 ```shell
 $ ssh -R 80:localhost:3000 serveo.net